 Sewer System Management Plan Development and Implementation

-The Enrollee shall develop, maintain, and fully implement an updated comprehensive Sewer System Management Plan, of this General Order (Definitions) to proactively prevent spills from its system(s).
-The Sewer System Management Plan must address, at minimum, all required Plan elements in Attachment D of this General Order (Sewer System Management Plan – Required Elements).
-The Sewer System Management Plan must address the implementation of current standard industry practices through available equipment, technologies, and strategies for operating and maintaining sewer systems and managing local sanitary sewer programs.
+The Enrollee shall develop, maintain, and implement an Sewer System Management Plan (SSMP), of this General Order (Definitions) to prevent spills from its system(s).
+The SSMP must address, at minimum, all required activities in Attachment D of this General Order (Sewer System Management Plan – Required Activities) while taking into consideration risk management and cost benefit analysis.
+However, if the Enrollee believes that any required activity is not appropriate or applicable to the Enrollee’s sanitary sewer system program, the SSMP does not need to address that activity.
+The Enrollee must justify in writing within the SSMP why that activity is not applicable.

-Five-Year Sewer System Management Plan Update
+Six-Year Sewer System Management Plan Update

-At a minimum, the Enrollee shall update its Sewer System Management Plan every five(5) years after the original date of its first Plan adoption by the local governing board.
-The updated Sewer System Management Plan must include all changes to sewer system management-related plans and programs.
-The Enrollee’s local governing board is required to approve the updated Plan and the Legally Responsible Official must certify and submit the updated Sewer System Management Plan into CIWQS in accordance with the requirements of this General Order.
+At a minimum, the Enrollee shall update its SSMP every six (6) years after the original date of its first SSMP adoption by the local governing board.
+The SSMP must be approved by the Enrollee’s local governing board or responsible party and the Legally Responsible Official must certify and submit into CIWQS or place on the Enrollee’s web page the updated SSMP or a link to the SSMP.

-During the time period in between its local board approval of Sewer System Management Plan updates, the Enrollee must continuously document changes and updates to its Sewer System Management Plan in a change log attached to the Plan.
+During the time period in between its local board approval of SSMP updates, the Enrollee must regularly document changes and updates to its SSMP in a change log.

-Proactive System Resiliency – Risk Assessment and Remediation Prioritization
+Sewer System Resiliency – Risk Assessment and Remediation Prioritization

-The Enrollee shall develop and implement ongoing system resiliency efforts, as specified in Attachment D of this General Order (Sewer System Management Plan – Required Elements) to address high-risk and high-priority sewer/program areas that are contributing, or potentially contributing to system spills.
-The Enrollee shall include updated risk assessment and remediation prioritization elements in each 5-year Sewer System Management Plan update.
-The Enrollee shall implement (and update as necessary) the system resiliency elements in its Sewer System Management Plan to ensure the prevention of future spills.
+The Enrollee shall develop and implement system resiliency efforts, as specified in Attachment D of this General Order (SSMP – Required Activities) to address high-risk and high-priority sewer/program areas that are contributing, or potentially contributing to system spills.
+Unless a system meets the provisions described in section 6.1, the Enrollee shall include updated risk assessment and remediation prioritization elements in each 6-year SSMP update.
+The Enrollee shall implement (and update as necessary) the system resiliency elements in its SSMP.

-If an Enrollee’s next Sewer System Management Plan update is within two (2) years of the effective date of this General Order, the system resiliency requirements must be included in the subsequent Plan update.
+If an Enrollee’s next Sewer System Management Plan update is within two (2) years of the effective date of this General Order, the system resiliency requirements must be included in the subsequent SSMP.

-Proactive System Resiliency Requirement for Disadvantaged Communities
+Sewer System Resiliency Requirement for Very Small Sanitary Sewer Systems and Disadvantaged Communities

-In recognition of lack of local resources available for disadvantaged communities, the Risk Assessment and Remediation Prioritization requirements specified in this section and in Attachment D of this General Order are reduced to a one-time requirement for disadvantaged communities.
-Disadvantaged communities are required to conduct and implement a one-time Risk Analysis, Remediation Prioritization, and corresponding Corrective Actions, as detailed in Attachment D of this General Order, and must include the updated Corrective Actions in its next update of its Sewer System Management Plan.
+In recognition of lack of local resources available for very small sanitary sewer systems or disadvantaged communities, the Risk Assessment and Remediation Prioritization requirements specified in this section and in Attachment D of this General Order are reduced to a one-time requirement for very small sanitary sewer systems or disadvantaged communities.
+Very small sanitary sewer systems or Disadvantaged communities are required to conduct and implement a one-time Risk Assessment, Remediation Prioritization, and corresponding System Resiliency Actions, as detailed in Attachment D of this General Order, and must include the updated System Resiliency Actions in its next update of its SSMP.

-If a disadvantaged community’s next Sewer System Management Plan update is within four (4) years of the effective date of this General Order, the one-time system risk analysis and remediation prioritization requirements must be included in the subsequent Plan update.
+If a very small sanitary sewer system or disadvantaged community’s next SSMP update is within four (4) years of the effective date of this General Order, the one-time system risk analysis and remediation prioritization requirements must be included in the subsequent SSMP update.

-Local Resources for Full Implementation of Sewer System Management Plan
+Local Resources for Implementation of Sewer System Management Plan

-The Enrollee’s governing board shall approve the Sewer System Management Plan in its entirety (including change logs and other attachments and references made therein) and provide necessary staffing, contractor, and budget resources for full implementation of the approved Plan and full compliance with this General Order.
-The Enrollee’s governing board shall allocate necessary resources for the planning, operation, maintenance, and repair of its sanitary sewer system.
+The Enrollee shall allocate adequate resources for the operation, maintenance, and repair of its sanitary sewer system, by establishing a proper rate structure, accounting mechanisms, and auditing procedures to ensure an adequate measure of revenues and expenditures.
+These procedures must be in compliance with applicable laws and regulations and comply with generally acceptable accounting practices.

 Designation of a Legally Responsible Official